Find Accommodation in South Africa

-“So you're sure you've spoken to the priest?”
+“So you’re sure you’ve spoken to the priest?”
 Catherine asked Georgia for the hundredth time over the phone.
-At least I think that's what she asked.
-All I could hear was my girlfriend Georgia dutifully repeating the information into the receiver; “Yes yes, I've spoken to the priest, going to meet him and his wife,the organist, tomorrow.”
+At least I think that’s what she asked.
+All I could hear was my girlfriend Georgia dutifully repeating the information into the receiver; “Yes yes, I’ve spoken to the priest, going to meet him and his wife, the organist, tomorrow.”

-Georgia, Catherine's younger sister, lives in Cape Town.
-Catherine lives in London.
-Catherine had decided to have her wedding in Cape Town, which had swiftly catapulted Georgia into the unenviable position of wedding planner.
-All that stood between her and the perfect South African Wedding was Georgia's complete and utter obedience.
 And about 10 000 km.
 Planning a wedding can be a daunting task.
 The church, the flowers, the cake, the magic; all essentials in creating the perfect wedding.
 The one ingredient nobody really tells you about?
 The stress.
 Just being involved in planning the wedding is enough to make you want to elope to Las Vegas and get married by an Elvis-impersonating priest.
 Well, almost.

-Location is a good place to start.
-Knowing where you having it goes a long way to helping you decide how you're going to have it.
-One of the big attractions in Cape Town is its wonderful outdoor locations and the city offers many great wedding venue options.
-Catherine chose The Range in Tokai, a great choice for the more traditional wedding because it has a restaurant and a chapel on the same grounds.
-They offer a tented option for over 100 guests or a log cabin for 60 guests.
-The Range package included all the basic trimmings with a choice of optional extras like fairy lights, drapes, and seat covers.
+Catherine chose a Venue in Tokai, a great choice for the more traditional wedding because it has a restaurant and a chapel on the same grounds.
+They offered a tented option for over 100 guests or a log cabin for 60 guests.
+The venue’s package included all the basic trimmings with a choice of optional extras like fairy lights, drapes, and seat covers.
 There are also plenty of places to stay nearby which makes it a great place for overseas wedding parties.

 Another place that was looked into was Noordhoek beach, a perfect venue for those in love with the idea of having a beach wedding.
 It is also just below the Monkey Valley resort, which is nestled in a forest, overlooking the Atlantic ocean, so it is a real natural haven.
 Whichever location you choose, the best time is between January and March to get the best weather.